 MATH 5068.
 Introduction to Abstract Algebra II.
 3 Credit Hours.

-This is the second semester of a year-long abstract algebra course.
-Topics come from theory of rings, fields and modules and from Galois theory.
+This is the second semester in a year-long introduction to modern algebra.
+Topics come from the theory of rings, fields, modules and Galois theory.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.